jpunwin/djed.static/docs/configuration.rst

     /bowerstatic/local/mycomponent/1.0.0/mycomponent.js

-The setting options allow you to change the first part of all your components URLs and configure the second part for the default component and local URL:
+The setting options allow you to change the first part of all your components URLs and configure the second part for the default component and local component URL:

 ``djed.static.publisher_signature``
-    The first part of all components and local URLs.
+    The first part of all components and local components URLs.

     default: ``bowerstatic``